franklinnwren/SearchEngine/README.md

 # SearchEngine
-A simple searching engine for songs, inside a data frame implemented using PostgreSQL
+A simple searching engine for songs, inside a data frame implemented using PostgreSQL.